 An analysis of the literature shows that there are multiple definitions of risk: some are broader, while others lead more naturally to quantifiable equations.
-By distinguishing between the concept of risk and how it is measured, a consensus can be reached on characteristics of risk, as shown by the Society for Risk Analysis Glossary (2015).
-Aven (2012) discusses the issue and argues that a notion of uncertainty is required to capture the concept of risk.
-Analysts classify uncertainty in two ways (Paté-Cornell, 1996): (1) aleatory uncertainty, which reflects variation in populations and (2) epistemic uncertainty, which reflects lack of knowledge.
+By distinguishing between the concept of risk and how it is measured, a consensus can be reached on characteristics of risk, as shown by the Society for Risk Analysis Glossary (2015) (Society of Risk Analysis (SRA), 2015).
+Aven (2012) (Terje Aven, 2012) discusses the issue and argues that a notion of uncertainty is required to capture the concept of risk.
+Analysts classify uncertainty in two ways (M.Elisabeth Paté-Cornell, 1996): 1) aleatory uncertainty, which reflects variation in populations and 2) epistemic uncertainty, which reflects lack of knowledge.
 The latter type of uncertainty is key to understanding and characterizing risk, while the former is used to build probabilistic models, when justified, and support the epistemic uncertainty characterizations.
-Understanding where sources of uncertainty lie can help utilities better interpret assessment results and guide management decisions to reduce uncertainty for future analyses.
-J100-10 does not attempt to address uncertainty in the analysis process, evidenced by the fact the word "uncertainty" does not appear anywhere in the standard.
-While there is debate regarding how uncertainties should be characterized and propagated in assessments, for example, some arguing probabilities fully capture uncertainty (Winkler, 1996) and others advocating for other methods (Flage, Aven, Zio, & Baraldi, 2014; Hoffman & Hammonds, 1994; Paté-Cornell, 1996), it is evident that the current J100-10 framework falls short because uncertainty is not addressed at all.
+Understanding where sources of uncertainty lie can help utilities better interpret assessment results and guide management decisions to reduce uncertainty for future analyses 1100-10 does not attempt to address uncertainty in the analysis process, evidenced by the fact the word 'uncertainty' does not appear anywhere in the standard.
+While there is debate regarding how uncertainties should be characterized and propagated in assessments, e.g., some arguing probabilities fully capture uncertainty (Winkler, 1996) and others advocating for other methods (Flage, Aven, Zio, & Baraldi, 2014; Hoffman & Hammonds, 1994; M.Elisabeth Paté-Cornell, 1996), it is evident that the current J100-10 framework falls short because uncertainty is not addressed at all.

 Including the concept of uncertainty in the definition of risk can improve the assessment framework of J100-10.
 The most common method is probabilistic risk assessments (PRA) (Apostolakis, 2004), which uses probabilities as the sole measure of uncertainty.
-Flage et al. (2014) and Shortridge, Aven, and Guikema (2017) outline a variety of other analysis methods, from simpler models that use qualitative assessments of uncertainty, to more sophisticated technical models (e.g., use of possibility bounds and evidence theory).
+Flage et al. (2014) (Flage et al., 2014) and Shortridge et al. (2017) (Shortridge, Aven, & Guikema, 2017) outline a variety of other analysis methods, from simpler models that use qualitative assessments of uncertainty, to more sophisticated technical models (e.g. use of possibility bounds and evidence theory).

-Another approach is to assess the underlying strength of knowledge when using probabilistic judgments, for example, in relation to expert opinions.
+Another approach is to assess the underlying strength of knowledge when using probabilistic judgements, for example, in relation to expert opinions.
 Experts include utility operators and shareholders, and they can be used to assess threat likelihoods and consequence measures when data is unavailable (AWWA, 2010).
 Typically, a stronger background knowledge is correlated with lower degrees of uncertainty.
 In performing this assessment, the uncertainty description becomes a function of their strength of background knowledge (Askeland, Flage, & Aven, 2017).
-Askeland et al. (2017) present a framework to evaluate strength of knowledge, categorizing it as "weak," "moderate," or "strong" based on five criteria: (1) expert's understanding of the phenomena, (2) reliability and availability of data, (3) agreement among experts, (4) identification, documentation, and soundness of assumptions, and (5) evaluation of knowledge gaps and changes in knowledge over time.
-Aven, Baraldi, Roger, and Zio (2013) present an alternative method for assessing strength of knowledge through assumption deviation risk scores.
-Assumption deviation risk is defined as "risk related to a deviation between what has been assumed and what actually occurs" (Apostolakis, 2004).
-To assess the risk, consideration is given to deviation probabilities, consequences of deviation, and related strength of knowledge judgments.
+Askeland et al. (2017) (Askeland et al., 2017) present a framework to evaluate strength of knowledge, categorizing it as "weak", "moderate", or "strong" based on five criteria: 1) expert's understanding of the phenomena, 2) reliability and availability of data, 3) agreement among experts, 4) identification, documentation, and soundness of assumptions, and 5) evaluation of knowledge gaps and changes in knowledge over time.
+Aven et al. (2013) (Terge Aven, Baraldi, Roger, & Zio, 2013) present an alternative method for assessing strength of knowledge through assumption deviation risk scores.
+Assumption deviation risk is defined as "msk related to a deviation between what has been assumed and what actually occurs" (Apostolakis, 2004).
+To assess the risk, consideration is given to deviation probabilities, consequences of deviation, and related strength of knowledge judgements.
 Subsequent updates to the J100-10 standard can employ one or more of these methods or develop methods more suitable for application in the water industry.